endoflife-date/endoflife.date/products/godot.md

 ---

->[Godot Engine](https://godotengine.org/) is a feature-packed, cross-platform game engine to create
-> 2D and 3D games from a unified interface released under the MIT License.
-It provides a
-> comprehensive set of common tools, so users can focus on making games without having to reinvent
+>[Godot Engine](https://godotengine.org/) is a feature-packed, cross-platform game engine for creating 2D and 3D games from a unified interface, released under the MIT License.
+It provides a comprehensive set of common tools, allowing users to focus on making games without reinventing the wheel.
-> the wheel.
 Games can be exported in one click to a [number of platforms](https://docs.godotengine.org/en/stable/about/list_of_features.html#platforms).

-Each stable branch starts with a `major.minor` release (without the 0 for patch) and is further developed for maintenance releases. _Stable branches are supported at minimum until the next stable branch is released and has received its first patch update_.
+Each stable branch starts with a `major.minor` release (without the 0 for patch) and is further developed for maintenance releases. _Stable branches are supported at a minimum until the next stable branch is released and receives its first patch update_.
 In practice, stable branches are supported on a best effort basis for as long as they have active users who need maintenance updates.

 On a new major version release, the previous stable branch becomes a long-term supported release.
 This is the case for the 2.1 branch, and will be the case for the latest 3.x stable branch by the time Godot 4.0 is released.

-The development cycle aims for a new minor release every 3 to 6 months.
-The Godot release policy is a set of guidelines and "what will actually happen depends on the choices of core contributors, and the needs of the community at a given time".
+The development cycle targets a new minor release every three to six months.
+The Godot release policy is a set of guidelines, and what actually happens depends on the choices of core contributors and the community's needs at a given time".
 Godot loosely follows [Semantic Versioning](https://semver.org/).